 As cultural awareness of software engineering continues to grow, the pool of interested students grows too.
 It now includes many who have no coding experience and who want to find a way into the industry.

-This growing market need inspired us to launch our Beginner Coding Bootcamp, and the challenge of teaching beginners was explicitly factored into the curriculum development.
+This growing market need inspired us to launch our Beginner Coding Bootcamps, and the challenge of teaching beginners was explicitly factored into the curriculum development.
 We’ve put a lot of time and energy into finding the right instructors.

 “It’s already enough of a challenge to find good software engineers to teach because their skills are in demand,” said Curtis Schlak, Chief Academic Officer at Galvanize.
 “But it’s even more difficult when you need people who also love mentoring.
 We look for folks who are able to engage students, manage the room, and manage a cohort.”

 We look for people like Jay Wilson Jr., a beginner program instructor who deeply enjoys the connection he builds with students.

 “The reason I’m in this is because of the bond we form with our students,” said Jay.
 “The beginner program…reminded me of how I started and how the bootcamp makes transitioning a little easier for people with no tech background.”